Azure/service-fabric/README.md

 Service Fabric has a new home at https://github.com/Microsoft/service-fabric.

-We are currently in the process of moving Service Fabric repos from the Azure org to the Microsoft org.
+We are currently in the process of moving all Service Fabric development to GitHub.
+As part of this transition, we're moving our repos from the Azure org to the Microsoft org.